PHP-DI/PHP-DI/news/04-php-di-3-4.md

   - alice@acme.example.com
 ```

-Note that the arrays *have to be non-indexed*.
+Note that the arrays can't be associative arrays, and must not be empty.

 - `ContainerBuilder` is now fluent thanks to [@drdamour](https://github.com/drdamour):